Diverse Demonstrations Improve In-context Compositional Generalization: Experiments

-\paragraph{COVR-10} COVR \cite{Bogin2022UnobservedLS} is a synthetic dataset based on a variable-free functional language.
-COVR-10 contains 10 compositional grammar splits, in which each test set contains programs that contain a particular set of local structures not observed at training time.
+\tightparagraph{COVR-10} COVR \cite{bogin-etal-2022-unobserved} is a synthetic dataset based on a variable-free functional language.
+COVR-10 contains 10 compositional grammar splits, in which each test set includes programs featuring a particular set of local structures not observed at training time.
 Results are averaged across the 10 splits.